dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 These guidelines help you compose your program out of multiple files in a consistent, maintainable way.
-To keep these guidelines brief, they use "import" to cover import and export directives.
+To keep these guidelines brief, they use "import" to cover `import` and `export` directives.
 The guidelines apply equally to both.

-### DO use strings in part-of directives.
+### DO use strings in `part of` directives.

 Many Dart developers avoid using `part` entirely.
 They find it easier to reason about their code when each library is a single file.
-If you do choose to use `part` to split part of a library out into a second file, Dart requires the other file to in turn indicate which library it's a part of.
+If you do choose to use `part` to split part of a library out into another file, Dart requires the other file to in turn indicate which library it's a part of.
 For legacy reasons, Dart allows this `part of` directive to use the *name* of the library it's a part of.
 That makes it harder for tools to physically find the main library file, and can make it ambiguous which library the part is actually part of.

 The preferred, modern syntax is to use a URI string that points directly to the library file, just like you use in other directives.
-If you have some library, "my_library.dart", that contains:
+If you have some library, `my_library.dart`, that contains:

-<?code-excerpt "misc/lib/effective_dart/my_library.dart (part)"?>
+<?code-excerpt "misc/lib/effective_dart/my_library.dart"?>
 {% prettify dart %}
 library my_library;